AldrianLoberiano/Real-Time-Queue-Management/guidelines/Guidelines.md

   * Visual Style : Outlined with the primary color, transparent background
   * Usage : Can appear alongside a primary button for less important actions
 * Tertiary Button
+  * Purpose : Used for the least important actions